edub008/blockchain-js/README.md

 # Blockchain Node.js POW

-This is a testing/academic implementation of Blockchain using Node.js and Proof-of-Work consensus algorithm
+This is a testing/educational implementation of a Node.js Blockchain crytocurrency that uses the Proof-of-Work consensus algorithm.

 ## Dependencies